By Tim Lambert

 Aztec nobles lived in much grander houses with many rooms.
 They were usually shaped like a hollow square with a central courtyard.
 It often contained gardens and fountains.

-By law only upper class Aztecs could build a house with a second storey.
+By law only upper class Aztecs could build a house with a second story.
 If ordinary Aztecs did they could be executed.

 Aztecs were clean people.
 Many homes had steam baths next to them.
 They were small rooms with a furnace outside.
 The furnace heated the walls of the steam bath.
 When an Aztec inside the steam bath threw water on the wall it turned to steam.